 With winter upon us, the nights have drawn in, the temperature has dropped and the winter coats are well and truly in use, for both horse and rider!
-Now is the time to plan how to keep your horse healthy and in good condition throughout the colder months, by making sure his nutritional needs are met.
+At this time of the year it’s important to make sure that your horse’s nutritional needs are met to ensure that they stay healthy and in good condition throughout the colder months.
 Read on for advice from Lisa, our nutritionist, on how to feed your horse in winter, for optimum health and performance.

 As the temperature falls in autumn and winter, there is a loss of nutrients in the grass your horse may be grazing and consequently there is a need to supplement your horse’s diet in winter.
 First and foremost it’s essential to replace what is missing from the grass with an alternative form of forage such as hay or haylage.
 This forage will then provide your horse with his essential calories throughout the winter months.

 What you can do now